scaleflex/filerobot-uploader/README.md

-# Airstore Uploader
+# Filerobot Uploader

 Plugin to upload images.

-> 🤖 **Airstore Uploader is currently in beta**.
-Its core API is useable now, but you might need to pull request a fix or two for advanced use cases.
+> 🤖 **Filerobot Uploader is currently in beta**.
 Some of its APIs are not "finalized" and will (breaking) change over time as we discover better solutions.

 ## Table of contents